 Village weavers also experiment with a wider assortment of dyes and introduced new colors into their patterns, with the result that these village rugs are more colorful and elaborate as compared to their tribal counterparts.
 In addition to the basic red and blue shades, these rugs also feature different shades of gold, yellow and beige.
 Bijar, Heriz and Sarab are some of the more common Village Persian rugs.

 These are rugs woven by nomadic tribals who move from one place to another in search of greener pastures for their sheep to graze on.
 Because of their nomadic lifestyle, the weavers use basic kinds of loom that are easy to dismantle and just as easy to set up at their new destination.
 This constant rigging up and rigging down of the loom affects the consistency of the weave as well as the ‘stretch’ of the wool and the end result is usually a rug that has an inconsistent weave and an irregular shape.
 However, instead of detracting from their overall value, these irregularities only add the appeal of these rugs.

 Another distinctive trait of tribal rugs is that they are woven using yarn that is relatively coarse.
 The coarseness of the yard does not necessarily mean the finished rugs would be of poor quality.
 It is simply different and gives the rugs their typical rugged texture and rustic look.
-Some of the more popular among the tribal rugs include Gabbeh rugs, Belouche rugs and Shiraz rugs.
+Some of the more popular among the tribal rugs include Qashqai rugs, Baluchi rugs and Bakhtiari rugs.

 Hand knotted Persian rugs are the best quality rugs you can purchase.
 These are superior to machine-made rugs in terms of looks, durability, and value.
 If you are looking for a hand knotted Persian rug, here are a few things you should know.